Media Contacts

 The Applied Physics Laboratory, a not-for-profit division of the Johns Hopkins University, meets critical national challenges through the innovative application of science and technology.

 Our experts can provide the perspective and analysis reporters need to cover the news.
-Contact us to get connected.
+Contact us to get connected or request permission to use images or videos.

 Recent News and Press Releases